 Rhetoric Stage (9th-12th)

-We offer a variety of field trips throughout the year.
+Field trips are organized and coordinated by parent volunteers.
 In the past, students have attended a lecture on black holes, toured the Cleveland Art Museum, visited Port Farms, enjoyed a show at the Yahn Planetarium, participated in the Erie Philharmonic's Musicalympics program, and watched The Nutcracker.

 SPECIAL COMMUNITY DAY EVENTS

 To keep things fun on Community Day, we schedule dress-up days such as Crazy Christmas, Color Clash Day, and Crazy Hair Day.
 We also hold a Young Entrepreneurs Mall each year where students have the opportunity set up shops to sell their handmade wares.

 Families often get together for lunch or playdates outside of Community Day.
 We also plan Mom's Night Out events.

-One of our board members is a proctor of The Iowa Tests, so in the spring we offer standardized testing dates for all grades.
+One of our board members is a proctor of The Iowa Tests, so in the spring we typically offer standardized testing dates for all grades.